 By 1897, intense competition and increasing labor costs forced many companies to institute inferior techniques such as molding and acid polishing in order to decrease the workforce and lower costs for the consumer.
 These processes produced glassware that was less sound in composition, dull and often riddled with inclusions and impurities.
 As a result, by 1908, less than 100 cut glass manufacturers were still in operation.

 The leading companies of the day managed to maintain their high standards and continued to excel.
-The most intricate and splendid pieces of the latter part of the Brilliant Period were created during this time, known also as the Flower Period.
-Complex blends of geometric patterns were infused with naturalistic motifs such as flowers, birds, and butterflies that were crafted with exemplary detail.
+The most intricate and splendid crystal pieces of the latter part of the Brilliant Period were created during this time, known also as the Flower Period.
+Complex blends of geometric patterns were infused with naturalistic motifs such as flowers, birds, and butterflies that were crafted with exemplary details.

 American Brilliant Period antique cut glass continues to be highly collectible, attracting the attention of hundreds of thousands of enthusiasts.
 The range of pieces available is truly limitless.
 Thousands of patterns were made and patented throughout the period, and were applied to everything from salt and peppers to large serving trays and even lamps.
-No matter what your financial resources, quality pieces are attainable for a few hundred to several thousand dollars.
+No matter what your financial resources, quality crystal pieces are attainable for a few hundred to several thousand dollars.

 Works that combine detailed techniques, rare elements, grand size, and superb condition command the highest prices and rarely find their way to the open market.
-Some manufacturers acid-etched their company marks on the pieces they created.
+Some manufacturers acid-etched their company marks on the cut glass pieces they created.
 To find a work that features all of these qualities is truly extraordinary.

 When beginning your own collection, it is important to keep in mind a few points.
 First and foremost, do your homework.
 Talk to other collectors or reputable dealers to gain more knowledge on the subject.
 Resources at your local library and the internet are also valuable.
 Clearly defined, American Brilliant Period cut glass is fine quality, hand-cut crystal produced from 1876 to roughly 1920.
 It is considered “crystal” because it comprised up to a 50% lead content (versus 24% for modern crystal), which accounted for its brilliance.